Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 How does Buildertrend compare to CoConstruct?

 Both serve custom builders and remodelers, but Buildertrend has a larger user base and more third-party integrations.
-CoConstruct is often described as more intuitive for the core workflow.
+CoConstruct is often described as more intuitive for the core build-manage-communicate workflow.
 Buildertrend offers more depth in financial management and pre-construction tools.
-The CoConstruct acquisition means Buildertrend is now the primary platform from that heritage.
+Buildertrend acquired CoConstruct in February 2021, so Buildertrend is now the primary platform from that heritage.

 Does Buildertrend handle client portals?